Keyword Chef Review Summary;

 Keyword Chef Review Conclusion

-A well rounded, focused tool that simply does what it says on the tin, without shiny bells or loud whistles to distract away from it's core principles, which is finding you keywords.
+A well-rounded, focused tool that simply does what it says on the tin, without shiny bells or loud whistles to distract away from its core principle, which is finding you keywords.

 A slightly different approach to pricing, removing the monthly fee in favour of just paying when you need to use it is quite refreshing to be fair, as it allows me to use this platform as a secondary or additional research tool that I can use alongside the ones I pay monthly for.

 Will it replace the tools I already use?